What comes to your mind when you first think of Qatar?

 4. Warak Enab

-A portion of traditional food in Qatar and one of the best Qatari dishes that can be tried as a snack, Warak Enab can be tasted at any time of the day.
+A portion of traditional food of Qatar and one of the best Qatari dishes that can be tried as a snack, Warak Enab can be tasted at any time of the day.
 This is a light snack that is filled with a number of ingredients and is highly popular amongst travelers.
 Souq Waqif, one of the most popular places to visit in Qatar, is home to a range of restaurants and small cafés that serve Warak Enab in its most authentic taste.

 The dish is often recognized by the name stuffed grape leaves and consists of ingredients like rice, herbs, lemon juice, tomatoes, salt, pepper, and so much more.
 One can also stuff the leaves with minced beef or lamb instead of rice.